 - In 2007, 63.7 percent of Californians reported having less than moderate physical activity levels.

-- The 2007 national Youth Risk Behavior Survey revealed that 65 percent of U.S. high school students did not meet recommended levels of physical activity.
-In California, one million (29 percent) of teens do not get recommended levels of physical activity.
+- In California, one million (29 percent) of teens do not get recommended levels of physical activity.

 - California requires two years of physical education for high school students but may not be enforcing that requirement.
 One in seven California teens reported either not being required to attend or not being offered physical education classes.